gauteh/lieer/docs/index.md

 remote changes.
 You can force the local changes to overwrite the remote changes by using `push -f`.

-> Note: If changes are being made on the remote, on a message that is currently being synced with `gmailieer`, the changes may be overwritten or merged in weird ways.
+> Note: If changes are being made on the remote, on a message that is currently being synced with `lieer`, the changes may be overwritten or merged in weird ways.

 See below for more [caveats](#caveats).

 # Settings

-Gmailieer can be configured using `gmi set`.
+Lieer can be configured using `gmi set`.
 Use without any options to get a list of the current settings as well as the current history ID and notmuch revision.

 **`Account`** is the GMail account the repository is synced with.
 Configured during setup with [`gmi init`](#usage).